-Friends of Shoal Harbour aims to inspire connection to, and protection of nearby nature among local families, with an emphasis on migratory birds and the three Migratory Bird Sanctuaries in the Victoria area: Shoal Harbour, Victoria Harbour, and Esquimalt Lagoon.
-Friends of Shoal Harbour partners with local school groups to carry out citizen science projects, hosts public events, and partners with local conservation organizations to continue to advocate for the protection of nature spaces, host public events and carry out citizen science initiatives.
+Friends of Shoal Harbour aims to inspire connection to, and protection of nearby nature among local families, with an emphasis on the three Migratory Bird Sanctuaries in the Greater Victoria area: Shoal Harbour, Victoria Harbour, and Esquimalt Lagoon.
+Friends of Shoal Harbour partners with local conservation organizations to advocate for the protection of nature spaces, host public events and carry out citizen science initiatives.

 NatureKids BC is a nature discovery and environmental action organization that helps children form meaningful and enduring connections with nature.
 Families are invited to become members and attend monthly Explorer Days activities which are offered at Alaksen National Wildlife Area, Shoal Harbour, Esquimalt Lagoon, and Victoria Harbour Migratory Bird Sanctuaries.
 NatureKids BC works to get children into nature, locally throughout the province, and publishes a quarterly BC-based kids magazine known as NatureWILD.

 Okanagan Similkameen Conservation Alliance (OSCA) provides opportunities to experience, discover, explore and protect the unique and amazing environment in the South Okanagan Valley.
-OSCA facilitates public events such as the annual Meadowlark Nature Festival, and programs for local school groups such as the Ecostudies outdoor education program at Vaseaux Bighorm National Wildlife Area.
+OSCA facilitates public events such as the annual Meadowlark Nature Festival, and organizes programs for local school groups such as the Ecostudies outdoor education program at Vaseux Bighorn National Wildlife Area.

-Nature Alberta’s Nature Kids facilitates nature-based school group and public event programming in the Calgary, Grande Prairie, Red Deer, and Edmonton area.
+Nature Alberta’s Nature Kids facilitates nature-based programming for school groups and public events in the Calgary, Grande Prairie, Red Deer, and Edmonton area.
 By inviting children and families into green spaces, Nature Kids hopes to forester a love for nature and inspire the next generation of environmental stewards.
-The program immerses participants in ecologically unique sites, including the Inglewood Migratory Bird Sanctuary, Beaverhill Lake Important Bird and Biodiversity Area, Gaetz Lake / Red Deer Migratory Bird Sanctuary, Saskatoon Lake Migratory Bird Sanctuary and biospheres throughout Alberta.
-Program offerings have a focus on nature observation, interpretation, and citizen science.
+The program immerses participants in ecologically unique sites, including the Inglewood Migratory Bird Sanctuary, Beaverhill Lake Important Bird and Biodiversity Area, Gaetz Lake / Red Deer Migratory Bird Sanctuary, Saskatoon Lake Migratory Bird Sanctuary and various biospheres throughout Alberta.

 Nature Saskatchewan engages and inspires people to appreciate, learn about and conserve Saskatchewan’s natural environment.
-Nature Saskatchewan holds free public events in addition to offering school group programming, and engaging in partnership with community-based organizations such as SaskAbilities, City Kidz, and Regina Open Door Society.
-Nature Saskatchewan works to get residents in the Regina area including Wascana Lake Migratory Bird Sanctuary and Last Mountain National Wildlife Area
+Nature Saskatchewan holds free public events in addition to offering school group programming in partnership with community-based organizations such as SaskAbilities, City Kidz, and Regina Open Door Society.
+Nature Saskatchewan works to get residents in the Regina area into green spaces, including Wascana Lake Migratory Bird Sanctuary and Last Mountain Lake National Wildlife Area